-Over the past weeks, many have been planning for Christmas Day!
-Now only one week away, the time has come to finish last minute gift shopping and a quick trip to the grocery store for items needed for a spectacular Christmas dinner.
+Over the coming weeks, many will be planning for Christmas Day!
+Now only three and a half weeks away, shoppers will crowd the stores for that perfect gift and visit grocery stores to plan that spectacular Christmas dinner.
 Although many will enjoy holiday festivities with family and friends, many will not.
 Count your blessings if you can purchase the gifts you’ll share and the elements that will make that wonderful Christmas meal.
 It’s during this time of the year that our hearts soften and many display a desire towards helping others less fortunate.
 Show kindness and include them with what you’ve been blessed with.

 As we come together, let us remember to celebrate and reflect on the reason for the season: God’s perfect gift to mankind: His only Son, Jesus Christ.
 Whether you celebrate or not, the season offers all of us something to think about: reflection, gratitude, kindness, and goodwill to others.

 “Christmas Eve was a night of song that wrapped itself about you like a shawl.
 But it warmed more than your body.
 It warmed your heart…filled it, too, with melody that would last forever.”

 — Bess Streeter Aldrich (Song of Years)

 “Christmas gift suggestions: To your enemy, forgiveness.
 To an opponent, tolerance.
 To a friend, your heart.
 To a customer, service.
 To all, charity.
 To every child, a good example.
 To yourself, respect.”